Certificate Management for MacOS

 To configure certificates that can be deployed to devices, follow these steps:

-- On Scalefusion Dashboard, navigate to Enterprise > Certificate Management and click on UPLOAD CERTIFICATE
+- On Scalefusion Dashboard, navigate to Device Profile & Policies section > Certificate Management and click on UPLOAD CERTIFICATE

 - This opens a new window Upload a Certificate

-- Enter a name for the Certificate: Enter a display name for Identification purpose
+- Enter a name for the Certificate: Enter a display name for Identification purposes

 Enter a Password for the file: A key that encrypts the certificate